benallen-dev/benallen-dot-dev/content/posts/2024/sorry-boss-i-use-vim-btw/index.md

 And then there's people who go _"Wait, I can buy a __kit__ of parts and __build my own car__?!
 I want this!
 I need this!
 I don't care if other people can't drive it because I put the clutch pedal on the right!"_

 I'm the guy who wants to build his own car and put the clutch pedal on the right.
 For some reason, my brain just thinks that's where it should be.
 Perhaps not in the case of an actual clutch pedal, but when it comes to software that's 100% me.
-I'm not even talking about ricing, which I think jumps the shark a bit, but being able to customise your tools to the point where everything just feels natural.
-Modifying your environment to the point where you barely notice it because it's super smooth is a benefit that is hard to overstate.
+I'm not talking about ricing, which I think jumps the shark a bit.
+I'm talking about customising your tools to the point where everything just feels natural instead of trying to remember `za` to fold a code block.
+Honestly, how is that the default?
+Having an environment where you barely notice it because it's super smooth is a benefit that is hard to overstate.

 ## Neovim btw